 As explained in Rev. Proc.
 2014-37, the original 9.5% affordability percentage is annually adjusted after 2014.
 Before 2020, this adjustment reflected the ratio of the premium growth rate for employer-sponsored health coverage to the national income growth rate in the previous year.
 For calendar years 2020 and 2021, the method of calculating the “premium adjustment percentage” changed to capture premium increases for both individual-market policies and employer-sponsored health coverage.
 For calendar years 2022 and beyond, the Notice of benefit and payment parameters for 2022 reverts back to the pre-2020 method of calculating the premium adjustment percentage.

 Because the 2023 affordability percentage is indexed based on the rates of premium growth relative to the rates of income growth from 2013 to 2022, using the most recent National Health Expenditure Accounts (NHEA) income and premium data projections, the 2023 affordability percentage will drop below the 2022 level.

 The adjusted percentage applies on a plan-year — not calendar-year — basis.
 This means noncalendar-year plans will continue to use 9.61% to determine affordability in 2023 until their new plan year starts.
-Noncalendar-year plans won't be able to calculate the FPL safe harbor contribution limit for plan years beginning after Jan.
-1, 2023, until the Department of Health and Human Services issues the 2023 FPL guidelines in January or February 2023.
-As a reminder, for 2022 noncalendar-year plans using the mainland US FPL affordability safe harbor, the required employee contribution cannot exceed $108.83 per month, calculated as (9.61% for 2021 x $13,590 FPL in 2022) ÷ 12, rounded to the nearest penny.
+As described above, noncalendar-year plans won't be able to calculate the FPL safe harbor contribution limit for plan years beginning after Jan.
+1, 2023, until the Department of Health and Human Services issues the 2023 FPL guidelines.
+As a reminder, for 2022 noncalendar-year plans using the mainland US FPL affordability safe harbor, the required employee contribution cannot exceed $108.83 per month, calculated as (9.61% for 2022 x $13,590 FPL in 2022) ÷ 12, rounded to the nearest penny.